 - Take due notice and care of your own health and safety and respect for others well-being.

-- Failure to follow Health & Safety Regulations.
+- Failure to follow health and safety regulations.

 - Disruption to a training course or assessment, either directly or by lack of cooperation, that affects other learners on the programme.